PycmShoma/YouTubeStub-for-YouTubeReVanced/README.md

  - Layouts
  - Styles

-## About overlays in Google's documentationHttps: //source.android...cture/rros#static-rros
+## About overlays in Google's documentation https://source.android...cture/rros#static-rros

 ## For test and clarity, this overlay contains yt_wordmark_header